john-par/Docs/aspnetcore/data/ef-mvc/intro.md

 ---
-title: "Tutorial: ASP.NET Core MVC with Entity Framework Core"
+title: "Tutorial: Get started with ASP.NET Core MVC web app with EF Core"
 description: "This is the first in a series of tutorials that explain how to build the Contoso University sample application from scratch."
 author: rick-anderson
 ms.author: tdykstra